 Giraffe have four stomachs to help them process the roughage and the cellulose-rich plant matter that they consume.

 A giraffe’s horns are called ossicones.
 The exact reason for their existence is a mystery.
-However, giraffe often use these ossicones in self-defence.
+However, giraffe often use these ossicones in self-defense.

 They use the horns by swinging their heads and necks violently from side to side, often connecting their enemy with those horns.